 The Southern Maine Workers’ Center is run primarily by a core group of dedicated volunteers from our membership.
 The job of SMWC staff is to coordinate our programs and support the leadership of our members.
-We currently have two paid staff positions.
+We currently have three paid staff positions.

 Drew is a white, mixed-class, queer and trans* carpenter and organizer.
 After many years of “living away,” Drew moved back to their home state of Maine with a political commitment to multi-racial organizing in majority white, working-class communities, as part of a broad vision of movement building.
 In September 2012, Drew was introduced to the Southern Maine Workers’ Center and realized that they had found their new political home.
 Drew was politically raised in a combination of anti-racist DIY punk culture and people of color led organizations continuing a tradition of transformative community organizing.
 The overarching theme is activism rooted in love for our communities and a commitment to do what’s right with whatever you’ve got.
 In New Orleans Drew worked with residents organizing to regain access to their homes in public housing developments after Hurricane Katrina, primarily with the organization Survivors Village.
 Drew was formally trained as an organizer in San Francisco by the Catalyst Project and through a two year internship with POWER: People Organized to Win Employment Rights, which is now a part of Causa Justa::Just Cause.
-Contact Drew at email@example.com.

 Arlo W. Hennessey, Work With Dignity Program Director Email: firstname.lastname@example.org